-Additionally, we provide CE certificates of attendance, by email and for a small fee.
+Additionally, we provide CE certificates, by email and for a small fee.
 To obtain a certificate you must attend the full event and submit a signed evaluation at the end of the program.

 Visit our Continuing Education page for more information or contact us for more information about CE credits.